fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 # Plan for SMS in Teams with Microsoft Calling Plan numbers

 > [!NOTE]
-> SMS for Teams Calling Plans in the United States, Puerto Rico, and Canada is currently being rolled out for general availability.
+> SMS for Teams Calling Plans in the United States (including Puerto Rico) and Canada is currently being rolled out for general availability.
+>
+> Due to a high volume of requests for SMS in Teams, processing times to approve Campaigns and Brands for SMS in Teams may take longer than usual.
+We appreciate your patience as we work diligently to address all requests.
+Thank you for your understanding.

 This article is for IT administrators and IT professionals planning to enable Short Message Service (SMS) for their tenant in Microsoft's Teams admin center.

 ## Overview

-Microsoft Teams Calling Plans support sending and receiving Short Message Service (SMS) text messages within Teams Chat, for users in United States, Puerto Rico, and Canada.
+Microsoft Teams Calling Plans support sending and receiving SMS messages within Teams Chat, for users in United States (including Puerto Rico) and Canada.

-US, PR, and CA users can send SMS messages to numbers that are able to receive SMS and are regionally assigned to US, PR, or Canada recipients.
+Users in US and CA can send SMS messages to numbers that can receive SMS messages and that are regionally assigned to recipients in the US or CA.

-Teams users sending or receiving SMS messages outside of US, PR, or Canada aren't supported.
+Teams users sending or receiving SMS messages outside of the US or Canada aren't supported.

 All SMS messaging to and from Teams is considered: